hdclark/DICOMautomaton/documentation/reference_guide.md

 ##### Description

-The nominal dose per fraction (in DICOM units; Gy) assumed by an EQDd transformation.
-This parameter is the 'd' in 'EQDd'; for EQD2 transformations, this parameter must be 2 Gy.
+The nominal dose per fraction (in DICOM units; Gy) assumed by an EQDx transformation.
+This parameter is the 'x' in 'EQDx'; for EQD2 transformations, this parameter must be 2 Gy.

 ##### Default